ircam-ismm/node-web-audio-api/README.md

 ## Caveats

-- Missing nodes: `ScriptProcessorNode`, `AudioWorkletNode`.
-- Streams: only a minimial audio input stream and the `MediaStreamSourceNode` are provided.
+- `Streams`: only a minimial audio input stream and the `MediaStreamSourceNode` are provided.
 All other `MediaStream` features are left on the side for now as they principaly concern a different API specification, which is not a trivial problem.
-- Some async methods (e.g. `decodeAudioData`, `setSinkId`) are not trully async yet.
-This will evolve with the implemetation of the async version in the upstream crate.

 ## Supported Platforms